thoth-tech/documentation/docs/Splashkit/Applications/Arcade Machines/Arcade Machine Setup/Setup Arcade Machine.md

 1. Select Finish
 1. Select Perform Reboot

-## Installing The Splahkit Theme
+## Installing the Splashkit Theme

 1. Download the Themes folder located at: docs/Splashkit/Applications/Arcade Machines/Arcade Machine Setup/Files

-2. Copy the Themes folder into your .emulationstation folder, which can be found at ~/.emulationstation on the Raspberry Pi or at %HOMEPATH%/.emulationstation on windows devices.
+2. Copy the Themes folder into your .emulationstation folder, located at ~/.emulationstation on the Raspberry Pi or at %HOMEPATH%/.emulationstation on windows devices.

-3. In the es_systems.cfg file, which is found in the file paths mentioned above in step 2, you will need to change the XML code for the theme to be "sk".
+3. In the es_systems.cfg file, located in the file paths mentioned in step 2, you will need to change the XML code for the theme to be "sk."

    ![es_systems.cfg file open showing where to change the theme](/docs/Splashkit/Applications/Arcade%20Machines/Arcade%20Machine%20Setup/Images/SystemThemeSetup.jpg)

-4. Launch EmlationStation, open the start menu, and under UI settings change Theme set to "Splashkit".
+4. Launch EmlationStation, open the start menu, and under UI settings change Theme set to "Splashkit."

    ![Theme Set selection in EmulationStation](/docs/Splashkit/Applications/Arcade%20Machines/Arcade%20Machine%20Setup/Images/SettingsThemeSelection.png)